 Both events take you swimming in the salt water and running on asphalt, pavement, trails and volcanic rock.
 The water temperature is anticipated to be between 18 and 21 degrees C. In both events there are a couple of tricky run sections where you cannot overtake due to the danger of the terrain.

-The Sprint distance has 4 swim sections and 5 run sections with a total of 11.3 km.
+The Sprint distance has 4 swim sections and 4 run sections with a total of 11.55 km.
 Participants have 3 hours to complete the course.
-This is an afternoon event with a start time of 15:00 hours.

-The Super Sprint distance has 3 swim sections and 4 run sections with a total of 6.5 km.
-Participants have 2.5 hours to complete the course.
-The start time is 15:30 hours.
+The Super Sprint distance has 3 swim sections and 3 run sections with a total of 6.75 km.
+Participants have 3 hours to complete the course.

 Check out the video below from the 2020 Swimrun Tenerife event!

-This event will be held on 22 November 2020 taking place in Maspalomas and being hosted by San Bartolome de Tirajana.
-There are 2 events, the Sprint event at 13.5 km and the Super Sprint at 8.75 km.
+This event is held in Maspalomas and is hosted by San Bartolome de Tirajana.
+There are 2 events, the Sprint event at 9.72 km and the Super Sprint at 7.79 km.

 Water temperature is anticipated between 18 and 22 degrees C.

-There are 4 swim sections and 5 run sections in the Sprint distance with a total of 13.5 km.
+There are 4 swim sections and 5 run sections in the Sprint distance with a total of 9.72 km.
 Swims are of course in the sea and the runs take place on sand, pavement and stones.
-Participants have 4 hours to complete the route.
-Departure is at 13:00 hours.
+Participants have 3 hours to complete the route.

-The Super Sprint has just 2 swim sections and 3 run sections with a total of 8.75 km, so ideal for beginners to the sport.
-The terrain is the same as in the Sprint and departure is at 13:30 hours.
-Participants have 4 hours to complete the route.
+The Super Sprint has 3 swim sections and 4 run sections with a total of 7.79 km, and is ideal for beginners to the sport.
+The terrain is the same as in the Sprint and participants have 2.15 hours to complete the route.